mrdekk/swuild/README.md

 - ld — as in words build, child, wold

 Example rhyme: This word would rhyme with swift (quickly) and build (to construct).

-In early development, no promises yet...

-But if you're interested, star the project or file issues with your suggestions.
-Or maybe you could make some PRs to extend the functionality.
-I will be very grateful.

 ## Basic Usage